vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2024-08-01-longform-articles.md

 description: A collection of articles I have really enjoyed, those that I want to keep going back to.
 ---

 My friend Divyansh, introduced me to the idea of [digital gardens](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/) -- a digital garden is your corner of the internet, a place for you to explore and write about what interests you, just because it interests you ([Here](https://amandapinsker.com/reading) and [here](https://highlights.melanie-richards.com/) are a couple of really creative digital gardens on books!).
 I fell in love with the idea immediately.
-While other bloggers have done wonderful things with the idea, I wanted to create a digital garden of all the longform articles I've enjoyed and loved.
-I truly enjoy reading good writing, especially when the writer is narrating a story.
+While other bloggers have done wonderful things with this idea, I just wanted to create a digital garden of all the longform articles I've enjoyed and loved.
+I truly enjoy reading good writing, especially when the author is narrating a story.
 And when I read a great article on the web, I tend to bookmark it, send it to myself on email or share it with my friends.
-But ultimately, they end up being scattered everywhere.
-This blog is a collection of all the longform articles I've loved, that I want to keep going back to.
+But ultimately, they end up being scattered across platforms.
+So, this blog is a collection of all the longform articles I've loved, those that I want to keep going back to.
 Let me know which one you liked best!

 #### Top 3 Recommendations